grafana/tempo-operator/docs/operator/api.md

 <td>

-<p>secret is the name of a Secret containing credentials for accessing object storage.
+<p>Secret is the name of a Secret containing credentials for accessing object storage.
-It needs to be in the same namespace as the Tempo custom resource.</p>
+It needs to be in the same namespace as the TempoMonolithic custom resource.</p>

 </td>
 </tr>